PanithanS/Movies-Recommendation-Systems-and-Personalization/README.md

 - Fig: Here is an example that you may be familiar with.
 The first time that we created an account on Netflix, the system asked for user preference for movies.
 ![image](https://github.com/PanithanS/Movies-Recommendation-Systems/assets/83627892/943f0bf8-d7a9-4ee9-98fd-b526cc7ba440)

-- Fig: Later, Netflix managed to recommend movies to users from different approaches and updates relevant to user behaviors.
+- Fig: Later, Netflix managed to recommend movies to users from different approaches, i.e., genre or top-hit in the country, and this recommendation is updates relevant to user behaviors.
 ![image](https://github.com/PanithanS/Movies-Recommendation-Systems/assets/83627892/b488daff-5136-470b-ba22-0611ff1500b1)

 # Contents